Timothy Wilson Spencer

 Timothy Wilson Spencer (March 17, 1962 – April 27, 1994), also known as The Southside Strangler, was an American serial killer who committed three rapes and murders in Richmond, Virginia, and one in Arlington, Virginia, in the fall of 1987.
 In addition, Spencer committed a previous murder in 1984, for which a different man, David Vasquez, was wrongfully convicted.
 He was known to police as a prolific home burglar.

-Spencer became the first serial killer in the United States to be convicted on the basis of DNA evidence, with Vasquez being the first to be exonerated, in 1989, following conviction on the basis of exculpatory DNA evidence.
+Spencer became the first murderer in the United States to be convicted on the basis of DNA evidence, with Vasquez being the first to be exonerated, in 1989, following conviction on the basis of exculpatory DNA evidence.

 Background

-Timothy Wilson Spencer was born March 17, 1962, in Green Valley, Virginia to his single mother.
+Timothy Wilson Spencer was born March 17, 1962, in Arlington, Virginia to his single mother.
 Spencer has a younger brother named Travis.
 When Spencer was a young teen he was sent to juvenile detention after a string of petty thefts and long periods of truancy from school, and was in prison in his twenties for several robberies in the Richmond area.